efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ### Signoff Steps

 An ASIC design’s signoff is the last phase of implementation.
-It requires physical and timing verifications before committing to the silicon manufacturing process, which is commonly known as design tape-out.
+It involves physical and timing verifications before committing to the silicon manufacturing process, which is commonly known as "design tape-out".

 OpenLane runs a couple of `Step`(s) for the final signoff.